Single Sign-on

 SSO using the id_token is predicated on establishing a mapping between it and a user in your app.
 Once this mapping is established, whenever you see this id_token you can use it to lookup the user and automatically sign them in - We'll cover the scenarios where this mapping is established first:

-3.1 Brand new user is redirected from the Tapico App Store to your app
+3.1 Brand new user is redirected from the App Store to your app

 The user is redirected from the App Store to your app, with the accountServicerId appended to the URL.
-Your app detects this and triggers the auth code flow with the Tapico auth server and gets back an id_token.
+Your app detects this and triggers the auth code flow with our auth server and gets back an id_token.

 As this is a brand new user to your app, the user doesn't exist in your system yet and therefore no mapping to the id_token can exist either.